 What is a going concern opinion?

 A going concern opinion sits at the end of a decision tree.
 ISA 570.21 requires the auditor to first determine whether events or conditions exist that cast significant doubt on the entity's ability to continue as a going concern.
-If they do, and if a material uncertainty exists, the auditor then evaluates whether the financial statements adequately disclose that uncertainty.
+If they do, and if a material uncertainty exists, the auditor then evaluates whether the financial statements (FS) adequately disclose that uncertainty.

 ISA 570 (Revised 2024) adds a new layer.
 Under paragraphs 33 and 34, every auditor's report must now include either a "Going Concern" section (when no material uncertainty exists) or a "Material Uncertainty Related to Going Concern" section.
 For listed entities, the revised standard requires the auditor to describe how the going concern evaluation was performed, regardless of the conclusion reached.